Ramsi-K/300-days-of-code/README.md

                 CHANGE TITLE AND DATE AND DESCRIPTION
 ---------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------- -->
-**<p align="right">2024-02-20</p>**
+**<p align="right">2024-02-22</p>**

-- **Task Description**: Finally finished implementing the [ProGAN](https://github.com/Ramsi-K/paper-to-code/tree/main/ProGAN) paper from Scratch in PyTorch.
-Currently Training on the CelebA-HQ dataset!
-This one was so much more complex than the previous GANs papers I have been through.
-Even though it took me two days, and I will only be able to publish the results tomorrow, it was a lot of fun!
+- **Task Description**: Today I was working on more GANs.
+Trained a [basic GAN](https://github.com/Ramsi-K/GANs/blob/main/Basic%20GAN.ipynb) architecture on the MNIST dataset.
+Trained a more [advanced GAN](https://github.com/Ramsi-K/GANs/blob/main/Advanced%20GAN.ipynb) architecture on the celebA dataset.
+Using WANDB for experiment tracking, see the results [here](https://wandb.ai/ramsik/wgan?workspace=user-ramsik).
 <br/><br/>

 ## <center>Purpose